Meet Patryk Cichoń, Contec’s sales director

 The properties that make tires durable can also make them difficult to degrade if ELTs are not treated properly.
 Globally, two-thirds of the billions of ELTs remain untreated and end up as illegal dumps or landfills.
 These dumped tires have a negative impact, because they attract rodents, become a breeding ground for mosquitoes, and emit chemicals as they decompose slowly.

 Piling up millions of tires carries the risk of ignition.
 Some piles burn for months as they’re difficult to put out, releasing toxic fumes that pollute air and water.
-There have been over a dozen major tire flares in the USA and countries without proper tire treatment can suffer from many more fires in the future.
+Over a dozen major tire flares in the USA and countries without proper tire treatment can suffer from many more fires in the future.

 Furthermore, in landfills, the chemical 6-PPd added to tires reacts with ground ozone to produce a toxic 100 times more harmful than itself.